jeremyrcouch/fantasy_dash/README.md

 | 3      | 96.30  | 78.08  | 87.65  | 90.56  | ...    |
 | 4      | ...    | ...    | ...    | ...    | ...    |

 There should be a column for `Week` and a column for each player's name.
 Only the rows for weeks that have already finished should be filled in with point values for each player - leave the rest blank.
-The dashboard interprets this to determine the current week.
+The dashboard interprets this table to determine the current week.

 ## Pointing the Dashboard to Your Data